 Making the Case with Case Studies

 Universities.
 One major university approached LIFT as they wanted to conduct Freshman Orientation, but it was practically impossible due to COVID.
 In just six weeks, LIFT helped the university develop and execute a virtual orientation which was, surprisingly, the university's most successful orientation— posting higher student satisfaction ratings than any of its predecessors.
 In a year of dramatic drop-offs, the university retained a higher number of students than its peers.
-In addition, MARQi was implemented in almost 30 universities across the US and Canada to examine how they responded to COVID and help support several court systems' virtualization.
+In addition, MARQi was implemented in almost 30 universities across the US and Canada to examine how they responded to the pandemic.

-For the future, the company is working towards making technology work in favor of organizations rather than just adopting it.
-The organizations still attempting to hire sector specialists should look out for partners like LIFT to stand out from the competition.
+As the company looks toward the future, they will continue to focus on enabling companies to understand how to gain the best outcomes from their technology investments.
+Organizations still attempting to hire sector specialists should seek partners like LIFT to differentiate themselves.
 As the competition is likely to intensify in the next 18 months, LIFT is focusing on maintaining its position in the market and continuing to think differently, work differently and do more with more people than ever before.